jportasa/blue-green/README.md

 Benchmark starts against the service that points to Deployment-B Next we switch the service to point to selector of Deployment-B

 # Bootstrap

+## Requirements in your local

+docker, kubectl, kind, wrk, make

 ## Create local k8s cluster
 Use kind (https://kind.sigs.k8s.io/) to create a local k8s cluster over Docker.